Intended Audience: Any lover of Sacred Scripture.

 Seminar begins Sunday evening and concludes Friday after lunch.

-EARLY Registration: Payment must be received by May 14, 2013
+EARLY Registration: Payment must be received by April 30, 2014

 Partial Registrations also available.
-May attend by day, by speaker series or by individual lecture, or any combination with or without overnight stay.
+May attend by day, by speaker series, or by individual lecture, or any combination with or without overnight stay.
 The full benefits of the seminar are enjoyed when attending meals and evening socials, which invite camaraderie and meaningful conversations with fellow attendees and speakers.

-2013 Schedule will be coming soon!
+2014 Schedule will be coming soon!